fixxit/MoknJ/README.md

 system.environment =
 ```

-Oh no design flaw...
+Oh! one design flaw...
 If you read to this point I have 1st improvement for you to take on.
-The login/token auth is done over GET request this needs to be changed to post.
+The login/token auth is done over GET request this needs to be changed to POST.
 Because sending passwords and usernames over open channel is lunacy!

 ### Who do I talk to? ###
 Riaan Schoeman (riaan.schoeman@fixx.it)